stuffmc/InAppSettingsKit/README.md

 # SwiftUI

-We've created a straight forward `IASKView` that you can use if you `import InAppSettingsKitSwift` (which references `InAppSettingsKit` so you don't need both).
+We've created a straight forward `IASKView` that you can use if you `import InAppSettingsKitSwiftUI` (which references `InAppSettingsKit` so you don't need both).

 The [sample application](#sample-application) shows how to wire everything up.